drozental/graphql-tutorial/README.md

  * Create a Rails App
  * Define our simple DB schema
  * Define our simple GraphQL schema, types, queries and mutations
- * Optimise our API's to avoid N+1 queries
+ * Optimize our API's to avoid N+1 queries
  * Add pagination to the API's

 ## Creating our Rails App and defining DB schema